-1.2 Background and the current experiment
+1.2.
+Background and the current experiment

-One factor that has been claimed to affect rendaku application is the avoidance of identical CV mora sequences (i.e. Identity Avoidance: Yip 1998): rendaku is less likely to apply when rendaku results in two adjacent identical moras (e.g., schematically, /iga+ganiro/ from /iga/+/kaniro/).
+One factor that has been claimed to affect rendaku application is the avoidance of identical CV mora sequences (i.e. Identity Avoidance: Yip, 1998): rendaku is less likely to apply when rendaku results in two adjacent identical moras (e.g., schematically, /iga+ganiro/ from /iga/+/kaniro/).
 This effect of identity avoidance was first hinted at by Sato (1988) and reiterated by Labrune (2012).
-Irwin (2014) on the other hand denies that there is such a effect based on the lack of statistical evidence in the lexicon.
-However, in a recent experimental study using nonce words, Kawahara & Sano (2014) show that avoidance of two adjacent identical CV moras does reduce the applicability of rendaku.3 The nonce-word experiment shows that rendaku is less likely to apply when it would result in two identical adjacent moras across a morpheme boundary (e.g.
+Irwin (2014) on the other hand denies that there is such an effect based on the lack of statistical evidence in the lexicon.
+However, in a recent experimental study using nonce words, Kawahara and Sano (2014) show that avoidance of two adjacent identical CV moras does reduce the applicability of rendaku.3 The nonceword experiment shows that rendaku is less likely to apply when it would result in two adjacent identical moras across a morpheme boundary (e.g. /iga+ganiro/) than when it would not (e.g. /iga+daniro/).
+That study, however, is limited in that it tested the effect of Identity Avoidance only in environments where Lyman's Law is irrelevant.
+The Identity Avoidance effect identified by Kawahara and Sano (2014) can thus be used to test the uniformity assumption about Lyman's Law-whether all Lyman's Law violations are equally disfavored by Japanese speakers.